badzianga/super-mariusz-bro/README.md

 # Super Mariusz Bro
-An attempt to reproduce Super Mario Bros in Python as my school project
+An attempt to reproduce Super Mario Bros in Python as my school project.

 # Used font